Where Does a Liver for a Transplant Come From?

 What Happens When They Find a Liver Transplant Match?

 When a liver has been identified, a transplant coordinator will contact you.
 Make sure that you do not eat or drink anything once you have been called to the hospital.
 The transplant coordinator will notify you of any additional instructions.
 When you arrive at the hospital, additional blood tests, an electrocardiogram, and a chest X-ray will generally be taken before the operation.
-You also may meet with the anesthesiologist and a surgical resident.
+You also may meet with the anesthesiologist and a surgeon.
 If the donor liver is found to be acceptable, you will proceed with the transplant.
 If not, you will be sent home to continue waiting.